-The project, which is funded by a National Science Foundation EAGER grant, will create two scientific platforms: Social Science Extreme Events Reconnaissance (SSEER) and Interdisciplinary Science and Engineering Extreme Events Reconnaissance (ISEEER).
+The project, which is funded by a National Science Foundation EAGER grant, will create two scientific platforms: Social Science Extreme Events Research (SSEER) and Interdisciplinary Science and Engineering Extreme Events Research (ISEEER).
 Each platform-along with corresponding researcher networks-will prepare individuals and teams to carry out rapid reconnaissance research for extreme events.

 "The ultimate vision for the work is for hazards and disaster researchers to be prepared to carry out extreme events reconnaissance research that is coordinated, comprehensive, coherent, ethical, and scientifically rigorous," said Lori Peek, who is principal investigator on the project.